 Instructional Department Annual Assessment Report Format and Directions

 Create a numbered list for each assessment that you wish to include in the report.
-Please upload any relevent files (assignments, rubrics, etc.).
+Please upload any relevant files (assignments, rubrics, etc.).
 For each assessment, include the following:

 - Course # and Title